 Object Description • MSTI The bridge instance.
-The CIST is the default instance, which is always active. • Priority Controls the bridge priority.
+The CIST is the default instance, which is always active. • Priority The Configuration All with available values will assign to whole items.
+Controls the bridge priority.
 Lower numerical values have better priority.
-The bridge priority plus the MSTI instance number, concatenated with the 6-byte MAC address of the switch forms a Bridge Identifier.
+The bridge priority plus the MSTI instance number, concatenated with the 6-byte MAC address of the switch forms a Bridge Identifier, means all MSTI items will have one priority setting.

-Reset: Click to undo any changes made locally and revert to previously saved values.
+Reset : Click to undo any changes made locally and revert to previously saved values.